-We know from our interviews with various people such as our person in Iraq about the Amiga’s role there.
+We know from our interviews with various people such as our person in Iraq about Amiga’s role there.
 But in Norway Amiga had its total momentum in 1993.
 Not because of the awesome games for it but because of the Norwegian SCALA Multimedia dominance.
-Thanks to them Amiga became a Multimedia icon at a time when PCs and Macs couldn’t match Amiga at price.
+Thanks to the Amiga became a Multimedia icon at a time when PCs and Macs couldn’t match Amiga at price.

 Biggest cinema in Oslo used Amiga’s to show ads

-At the end of 1992, several cinemas in Norway used Amiga’s with SCALA MM200 to show ads, news from NTB, weather and other important information.
+At the end of 1992, several cinemas in Norway used Amiga’s with SCALA MM200 to show ads, news from NTB, weather, and other important information.
 They were all made by Sverdrup Dahl.

-The Amiga’s were all used by the biggest cinemas such as Kinosenteret in Trondheim, Klingenberg in Oslo and also Colosseum in Oslo (which is one of worlds biggest cinemas even today!).
+The Amiga’s were all used by the biggest cinemas such as Kinosenteret in Trondheim, Klingenberg in Oslo, and also Colosseum in Oslo (which is one of world’s biggest cinemas even today!).
 They used several Amiga 4000’s that produced multimedia content which people could see before entering the hall.

 Commodore Computers Norge had a fantastic way of connecting SCALA and Amiga together.
 They were way ahead of the main Commodore company in the USA.
 In fact, they were on pair with Commodore UK.

 Microsoft campaigns were made in SCALA and Amiga